 In her practice, Dr. van Barneveld focuses on learners' experience by integrating evidence-based strategies.
 She has extensive experience in higher education online teaching and learning, with a substantive track record in supporting educational institutions in transforming learning environments from face-to-face to online and blended learning formats.
 Her areas of expertise also include instructional/learning design in educational and corporate contexts.
 Dr. van Barneveld serves on the Board of Directors for the Canadian Network for Innovation in Education (CNIE-RCIE).

 Dr. Borokhovski is an Affiliate Associate Professor at the Department of Education at Concordia University in Montreal,Canada.
 He is also the systematic reviews project manager at the Center for the Study of Learning and Performance.
 He holds a PhD in Experimental Psychology from Concordia University and has 30 years of experience in research, teaching, and applied psychology.
-Dr. Borokhovski is an expert in conducting systematic reviews and meta-analysis in social sciences and education.
+Dr. Borokhovski is an expert in conducting systematic reviews and meta-analysis in social sciences and education, with more than 12,000 citations on Google Scholar as of May 2023.

 David Pickup is a librarian working as the information specialist for the Systematic Reviews team at Concordia University’s Centre for the Study of Learning and Performance (CLSP), as well as a member of the part-time faculty in the department of education.
 For the past eight years, he has also consulted with teams working on Campbell Collaboration systematic reviews, first as the trials search advisor for the Education Coordinating Group, and more recently consulting with the Disability Group.
 He routinely reviews the search strategies for Campbell Collaboration protocols and finished reviews.